hnguyen0907008/Nguyen_H_FIP/README.md

 Node, Sass

+## Usage

+Clone the project, <code>cd</code> to your directory/download, and run the app using MAMP/WAMP.

 ## Contributing

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`